 – Lower Banister Street (from Carlton Place to opposite Popworld)

-We hope that the businesses involved will be able to apply for their licences and use the space to install removable tables and chairs.
+We are pleased to see that many of the businesses involved have obtained their licences and are using the space to install removable tables and chairs.

 The closures are being enforced through an Experimental Traffic Regulation Order through the council who will be installing a mixture of planters and concrete blocks to close off the proposed areas.
 FAQs can be found on the council’s website here.